visdesignlab/upset-app/about.md

 ![UpSet Screenshot]({{path}}/banana.png)

-The idea behind upset is to make the intersection sizes easy to compare.
+The idea behind UpSet is to make the intersection sizes easy to compare.

 The figure below shows the first ever sketch of UpSet on a whiteboard, drawn in December 2013: